-Airborne countermeasures against Allied ASV radars in the Mediterranean theatre seem to have ceased in November 1942 as ground was lost in Africa and Axis supply convoys were no longer routed to Libyan ports.
-Efforts appear to have been revived by the dramatic reverses suffered by the U-boat fleet the following Spring—advice went out to all U-boats during the evening of 22 May 1943 that “the danger of being taken by surprise by locating [i.e. radar-equipped] aircraft is very great, especially at night”.
-During the summer of 1943 a new unit appeared under Fliegerführer Atlantik.
+Airborne countermeasures against Allied ASV radars in the Mediterranean theatre seem largely to have ceased in November 1942 as ground was lost in Africa and Axis supply convoys were no longer routed to Libyan ports.
+Efforts appear to have been revived by the dramatic reverses suffered by the U-boat fleet the following Spring although concerns had been mounting for some weeks.

+Advice went out to all U-boats during the evening of 22 May that “the danger of being taken by surprise by locating [i.e. radar-equipped] aircraft is very great, especially at night”.
+During the summer a new unit appeared under Flifü Atlantik.
 For some time, Allied intelligence analysts, reliant on sporadic and limited information, were as unsure of its name as they were of its purpose.
 Its activities generally entailed an He 111 taking off from Bordeaux-Mérignac (or latterly Nantes) during the hours of darkness and spending about eight hours over Biscay before returning to base next morning.
 Deciphered messages and Y-Service monitoring occasionally revealed intended operations, largely through routine safety warnings to the Kriegsmarine and Flak that friendly aircraft would be crossing the coast at particular times.
 They also logged contacts with ground stations regarding intended landings but nothing seems to have been transmitted about any results achieved.
 That August, prisoners from KG 40 disclosed that a Ju 88 and an He 111 had been operating from Bordeaux/Mérignac since July, under the direct control of the German Air Ministry and charged with the observation of Allied Radio Traffic.

 continued on next page …